NotuDocs vs Skriber: Template-First Notes vs Behavioral Health AI Scribe

 Skriber fits better if:

-• You want treatment goal suggestions surfaced from the session itself
+- You want treatment goal suggestions surfaced from session content

-• Recording sessions is workable for your client population
+- Recording sessions is workable for your client population and your state's consent laws

 NotuDocs fits better if:

-• Recording sessions is not workable for your client population or practice context
+- Recording sessions is not workable for your client population or your state's legal requirements

 The Bottom Line

 Skriber's behavioral health specialization is real.
-Understanding the clinical difference between a cognitive distortion and a delusional belief, between a manic episode and elevated mood, between exposure therapy and generic skill practice, is not something a general-purpose AI scribe does well.
-Skriber's AI has been tuned for this vocabulary, and that tuning pays off in output quality for therapists who are doing complex clinical documentation.
+Understanding the clinical difference between a cognitive distortion and a delusional belief, between a manic episode and elevated mood, between exposure therapy and generic skill practice, is not something a general-purpose documentation tool does with the same precision.
+Skriber has been tuned for this vocabulary, and that tuning shows in output quality for therapists doing complex clinical documentation.

-The tradeoff is the recording-based workflow, the $85 monthly price, the HIPAA BAA requirement for clinicians who want to operate without it, and the fact that the AI interprets session content rather than the clinician controlling the source material.
+The tradeoffs are the recording-based workflow, the $85 monthly price on an annual commitment, the HIPAA BAA requirement for settings that need it, and the fact that the AI interprets session content rather than the clinician controlling the source material throughout.

 NotuDocs occupies a different position: lower cost, no recording required, precise template control, multi-discipline reach, and a workflow where the AI formats what the clinician has already decided to document.
-The note accuracy ceiling is lower than what Skriber can achieve for behavioral health documentation specifically, but the hallucination risk is also more contained.
+Your notes, your template.
+AI fills the blanks.
+The note accuracy ceiling for behavioral health documentation specifically is lower than what Skriber can achieve, but the hallucination risk is more contained and the recording consent burden does not apply.

-Both tools offer free access to test the workflow before committing.
-For most solo practitioners in private pay contexts, the decision comes down to whether the behavioral health vocabulary depth and ICD-10 suggestions are worth $60 more per month.
-For those who bill insurance heavily and want code suggestions built into every note, they probably are.
-For those in private pay or agency contexts with mandated note structures, NotuDocs covers the documentation job at a lower price point with more format control.
+Both tools offer free access for testing before committing.
+For most solo practitioners in private-pay contexts, the decision comes down to whether behavioral health vocabulary depth and ICD-10 code suggestions are worth $60 more per month.
+For those billing insurance heavily and wanting code suggestions in every note, they may well be.
+For those in private-pay or agency contexts with mandated note structures, NotuDocs covers the documentation job at a lower price with more format control and no recording requirement.

 Related reading: How to Document Therapy Sessions Using Standardized Outcome Measures | Concurrent Documentation in Therapy | How Therapist Documentation Burnout Affects Practice